Shopify/css/README.md

-# Admin CSS guide
+# CSS

-This repository contains the guidelines for writing CSS and SCSS in the Shopify admin.
+This repository contains the guidelines for writing CSS and SCSS at Shopify.

 ## Table of contents